-5. Press the UP or DOWN key to change the scrambler code.
+5. Turn the Channel Selector knob to change the scrambler code.

 The scrambler code can be set from 0 to 3.

-6. Press the CALL/SET key to store the selected code.
+Press the CALL/SET key to store the selected code.
 The LCD will return the SCRAMBLER SETUP menu.

 7. Select CHANNEL in the SCRAMBLER SET UP menu and press the CALL/SET key.